 Learning of an unexpected pregnancy can be a startling realization: “I am a pregnant teen.
 What do I do?”
 Most teens don’t know what to do, and it can be difficult to know where to turn for help.
 You may not want to tell your parents because you’re not sure they will be supportive.
 Will your friends still accept you?
 And, what about the father?

-The Indianapolis adoption lawyers at the law firm of Kirsh & Kirsh, P.C., have helped thousands of teens and women facing an unplanned pregnancy.
+The Indianapolis adoption lawyers at the law firm of Kirsh & Kirsh, P.C., have helped numerous teens and women facing an unplanned pregnancy.
 Choosing adoption can be a good option for expectant mothers who may not be in a position to provide the life that they know the child deserves.

 Getting The Support You Need

-Our experience in working with thousands of expectant mothers has given us insight into your situation.
+Our experience in working with numerous expectant mothers has given us insight into your situation.
 We understand the difficult circumstances you are facing, and we know how difficult it can be to make a decision that has such far-reaching implications.
 Our purpose is not to tell you what to do, we only hope to provide you with some helpful information as you work through this important time.

 While you may be hesitant to tell your friends and especially your parents that you are pregnant, it is often best to do so.
 They can offer helpful advice and provide much needed support as you consider your options and decide your next steps.
 If you think it would be helpful, we are happy to meet with you and your parents to discuss your pregnancy and explain some of the available options.